progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--You need to edit the script so that it stops at the commit you want to edit.
 To do so, change the word pick to the word edit for each of the commits you want the script to stop after.
 For example, to modify only the third commit message, you change the file to look like this:-->

 Du musst das Skript so anpassen, dass es an jedem Commit anhält, den Du ändern möchtest.
-Dazu musst Du bei jedem Commit, an dem das Skript anhalten soll, das Wort "pick" mit dem Wort "edit" ersetzen.
+Dazu musst Du bei jedem Commit, an dem das Skript anhalten soll, das Wort „pick“ mit dem Wort „edit“ ersetzen.
 Um zum Beispiel die drittälteste Commit-Nachricht zu ändern, müssen die Änderungen am Skript in etwa folgendermaßen aussehen:

 	edit f7f3f6d changed my name a bit pick 310154e updated README formatting and added blame